 This course presents the concepts of PHY 200 in the laboratory.
 The experiments allow the student to experience the laws of basic physics involving linear motion, force, gravitation, conservation of energy, conservation of momentum, collisions, rotational motion, and springs.
 Error analysis and data reduction techniques are taught and required in experimental reports.

-This course is the first semester of a three-semester project, which will be continued in GAM 350 and GAM 375, and focuses on the creation of a polished, professional-quality, real-time game or simulation.
-It provides the opportunity to work together on cross-discipline teams of three or more members, implementing the design and user experience of the project.
+This course is the first semester of a two- or three-semester project, which will be continued in GAM 350, and then in GAM 375 for a three-semester project.
+Students will work together on teams of three or more to create an advanced real-time game or simulation.
+Techniques are explored for creating high-performance teams, tuning development processes for specific projects, using advanced discipline-based best practices, and applying specialized discipline-based skills to game development.
 This first semester focuses on pre-production to ensure the technology, tools, design, art, audio, and team are ready for full production in the following semester.

 This course gives an introduction to several mathematical topics of foundational importance in the mathematical and computer sciences.
 Typically starting with propositional and first order logic, the course considers applications to methods of mathematical proof and reasoning.
 Further topics include basic set theory, number theory, enumeration, recurrence relations, mathematical induction, generating functions, and basic probability.
 Other topics may include graph theory, asymptotic analysis, and finite automata.